Meet Jenya Draganova, RCC

 In our sessions, we pay attention to:

-• How early attachment experiences continue to shape your current relationships
+• How your early experiences shape your current relationships

 Every session is designed to help you not just understand your patterns, but also feel and practice new ways of relating in your body—so change can last.